-Progress to date Issue is being addressed through ✓ Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not A gap analysis was performed on Regulatory Issues Raised by the Impact of Technological Changes on Market Integrity and Efficiency.
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not A gap analysis was performed on Regulatory Issues Raised by the Impact of Technological Changes on Market Integrity and Efficiency.
 The SA FSB discussed the gaps with the JSE.
 Actions to be taken to close identified gaps were finalised.
 The JSE introduced on-exchange anonymous trading functionality in 2010 to limit the market impact costs related to large transactions.
 This feature allows for complete anonymity in the execution of large trades through hidden order functionality in the JSE's existing central order book.
 While the JSE provides a mechanism for the submission of "hidden" or "dark" orders these orders interact with the central order book (i.e. there is not a separate order book and therefore a separate pool of liquidity) and are restricted to large orders and minimum execution sizes.
 The exchange also has the authority to disconnect users that operate electronic trading programs that behave against its regulations.
 Trades resulting from hidden orders are immediately published to the market once successfully matched.
-Other actions: Based on the proposed Twin Peaks regulatory framework, market infrastructures will be subject to dual regulation (Prudential and Conduct).
-Not only will they have to comply with prudential standards, but conduct standards as well.
+These off book trades are regulated in terms of the JSE's equities rules in terms of which they have to be reported to the exchange's equities trading system.
+Other actions: Based on the Twin Peaks regulatory framework that took effect on 1 April 2018, market infrastructures are subject to dual regulation (Prudential and Conduct).
+Not only do they have to comply with prudential standards, but conduct standards as well.
 This is a significant step forward in ensuring that the South African financial markets remain robust.
-Financial Markets: Through the proposed Twin Peaks regulatory and supervisory framework that is intended to enhancing regulatory oversight and ensuring the efficiency and integrity of the financial system, market infrastructure and financial institutions will be subject to prudential as well as business of conduct regulation. yet been fully implemented, please provide reasons for delayed implementation
+Financial Markets: Through the Twin Peaks regulatory and supervisory framework which is intended to enhance regulatory oversight and support the efficiency and integrity of the financial markets, market infrastructures and financial institutions are subject to prudential as well as conduct regulation by the Prudential Authority and the Financial Sector Conduct Authority, respectively.
+Both the PA and the FSCA are required in terms of the Financial Sector Regulation Act, 2 yet been fully implemented, please provide reasons for delayed implementation